 - In-person networking, presentations at niche-oriented public events conferences and trade shows

 Most forms of inbound marketing are designed to inform and persuade without being pushy or alienating.
-Moreover, the overarching goal of inbound marketing is to target prospects as narrowly as possible, reducing the number of impressions “wasted” on people with no interest in what’s being marketed.
+Moreover, the overarching goal of inbound marketing is to target prospects as narrowly as possible.
+As a result, the number of impressions “wasted” on people with no interest is limited.

 Many inbound marketing tactics have impressively high return on investment (ROI) values.
 Inbound Marketing is extremely cost-effective relative to most outbound marketing tactics.

-By developing an online presence that speaks to your customer’s specific interests, needs, and by staying abreast of emerging trends, you’ll be able to adjust your business accordingly and run an effective Inbound Marketing Strategy.
+By developing an online presence that speaks to customer’s specific interests, needs, and by staying abreast of emerging trends, a business will be able to adjust accordingly and run an effective Inbound Marketing Strategy.

 Inbound Marketing Tools:

 The New Website is based on user experience design.
 This is the process of enhancing user satisfaction: improving usability, accessibility, and pleasure provided in the interaction between the user, the product, and the platform.

 Video Marketing is Fast becoming the most important Marketing Tool.
 Video has proven to Dramatically Increase: Exposure, Traffic, Engagement, & Conversion